Sino-Filipino Legacy: The ATY Art Collections

 The Yuchengco Museum pioneers the digitization of art in the Philippine museum scene.
 Art and Technology exhibitions and programs push immersive, thought provoking perceptions and virtual reality interactions towards appreciating art, culture and heritage.
 With Samsung Philippines as a primary partner, the museum technology puts premium to the use of this new platform in understanding and appreciating art.
 This innovative collaboration between Yuchengco Museum and Samsung hopes to accelerate the rapid adaptation of audiences to new and available technologies.

 Culture and its many expressions have always been a bridge to foster a deeper understanding between peoples.
-As an exhibition venue, the Museum serves as a cultural bridge to Asian and Pacific Rim communities and the rest of the world.
-From political and historical exhibitions, contemporary visual arts, and traditional arts and crafts to innovative trends in art, design, and popular culture exhibitions, a survey of a regional worldview is observed, helping the Filipino define and assert his place globally.
+As an exhibition venue, the museum serves as a cultural bridge to Asian and Pacific Rim communities and the rest of the world.
+International visiting exhibitions highlight dynamic and evolving cultures of the world.
+From political and historical exhibitions, contemporary visual arts, as well as traditional arts and crafts showcasing innovative trends in art, design, and popular culture exhibitions, the museum continuously offer a survey of cultural trends and worldview to Filipinos through these exchange exhibitions and museum education programs

 Design as Art, Art as Design